amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

     <Parameter name="Number of component concentrations" type="int" value="1"/>
   </ParameterList>

-The Alquimia chemistry process kernel only requires the `"Engine`" and `"Engine Input File`" entries, but will also accept and respect the value given for `"Max Time Step (s)`".
-The rest are only used by the native chemistry kernel.

 Initial conditions
 ------------------

 This sublist completes initialization of state variable, see list `"State`" for more detail.
-This section is only required for the native chemistry kernel--the Alquimia chemistry kernel reads initial conditions from the `"State`" list.
+This section is only required for the native chemistry kernel, the Alquimia chemistry kernel reads initial conditions from the `"State`" list.

 .. code-block:: xml